shoui520/shoui520.github.io/docs/vn-setup.md

 ## macOS

-Visual novels are only Microsoft Windows applications, therefore if you want to run a visual novel on your Mac you must either virtualize/dual boot Windows or use *Wine*.
+Visual novels are only Microsoft Windows applications, therefore if you want to run a visual novel on your Mac you must either virtualize or dual boot Windows.

 ### Virtual Machines (10.11 - 11.x)

-It is usually best to use a Virtual Machine of Microsoft Windows 7, as it works on newer Macs and does not have a hacky setup like Wine.
-Why not Windows 10?
-Simply because 10 is not necessary for Visual Novels and is also bloated.
+The most convenient way would be to play VNs on your Mac is to use a virtual machine.
+You can use Parallels (Paid), VMWare (Paid) or VirtualBox (Free).
+Parallels is the most simple, fastest, offers almost native performance while still being virtualized.
+VMWare is pretty fast but is quite technical.
+VirtualBox is free but the performance can be abysmal.

-Search on Google for how to run a Windows virtual machine on your Mac using Parallels (paid) or VirtualBox (free).
-I do not own an actual Mac, so I can't provide instructions on how to do this.
-Fortunately this isn't VN specific, and you can just find instructions everywhere on Google.
+You should search on Google how to use either one of these to virtualize Windows, it is not VN specific and there are a ton of guides out there.
-Contact me on Discord if you need help with getting either a Windows XP, 7 or 10 ISO.
+Contact me on Discord if you need help with getting a Windows 7 or 10 ISO image, you will need this to install a Windows virtual machine.

 ### Boot Camp Assistant (Intel® based Macs)